olliw42/mLRS/README.md

 Many LRS or radio links with telemetry exist, among them open source projects such as SiK radios, OpenLRS, ExpressLRS, but also befinitiv wifibroadcast based projects like OpenHD or Ruby, closed source hobbists projects such as UltimateLRS, QczekLRS, as well as commercial systems such as DragonLink, RFD900, Dronee Zoon, Siyi, but also TBS Crossfire and alike.

-However, while some of these systems are very close to the goals, none of them satisfy all desired criteria like relatively cheap, 2.4 GHz, biirectional with sufficient data rate, and open source.
+However, while all these systems are excellent and achieve their goals, and some of them are very close to the project goals, none of them satisfy all desired criteria like relatively cheap, 2.4 GHz, bidirectional with sufficient data rate, Mavlink oriented, and open source.
 Hence this project.